 Theme: Power & Love

-This fall, Daily Bible Study presents a series of readings supporting the theme “Encounter.”
-Readings come from Old and New Testament texts.
-These daily readings, which prepare us for the 13 lessons in Adult Bible Studies, are written by Randy Cross, Gary Thompson, and Clara Welch.
+This winter, Daily Bible Study presents a series of readings supporting the theme “Power and Love.”
+Readings come from the Old and New Testament texts.
+These daily readings, which prepare us for the 13 lessons in Adult Bible Studies, are written by Michelle Morris, Tim Merrill, and Clara Welch.